yogeshnikam671/j2dc/README.md

 1. Copy the JSON you want to convert to kotlin data class to your clipboard.
 2. Run the command `j2dc` in terminal.
 3. You will see the resultant data class on terminal and the data class will also be automatically copied to your clipboard.
-4. Now you don't have explicitly copy the data class since it is already copied.
+4. Now you don't have to explicitly copy the data class since it is already copied.
 5. You can paste it in your kotlin file and use it.

 ## -i flag to take JSON as user input